 - There's a boat tour to see dolphins (all year).
 Most people do this on the same day as the Rio Esquinas mangrove swamp tour and the animal sanctuary visit

-- Go snorkelling on reefs in the Golfo Dulce region
+- Wander down to the beach for some surfing; or snorkelling on reefs in the Golfo Dulce region

-- Or horse-riding through magnificent primary growth rainforest ending with a fabulous 280 degree view of the Pacific and Corcovado National Park
+- Go horse-riding through magnificent primary rainforest, ending with a fabulous 270-degree view of the Pacific and Corcovado

 Activities on site or nearby include: